ProvableHQ/community/snarkOS/MEETINGNOTES.md

 * Benchmarked the network metrics computation after seeing slow crawler rpc response times.
 The computation is fast, the node was likely saturated because of the overly high peer limits set for the testnet bootnodes.
 A high inbound queue value confirmed this.
 * Wrote the first draft of the node type ARC (21), the goal is to codify the properties of each node type, input welcome.

+Blockers:  None.

 ### Akis:

 ### Jules:

+### Mark

+* Working on graphs w/ Fabiano.

 ### Fabiano:

+* Increased the size of the nodes due to increased mem usage.
+* Validating storage across all nodes.
+* Made changes to automation so that nodes are automatically update on stable.
+* Replace the IPs with floating IPs for load balancer.
+* Finishing rolling out optimized TCP/IP stack
+* Finish automation of validation of storage before restarting.

 ## Orphan Rate

 Tracking Epic:

 Max:
-* TODO: aggressively restart miners when new canon block is found (https://github.com/AleoHQ/snarkOS/issues/970)
+* TODO: aggressively restart miners when new canon block is found (https://github.com/AleoHQ/snarkOS/issues/970).
+Update:  Haven't started on this yet.

 ## Multi-Network Support

 Howard:  At the moment, we're just going to keep testnet2/groth16 on a seperate branch.
+Update:  There will be interface changes.
+Will address when we get there.

 Tracking Epic: